 3 simple ingredients to fade age spots and the ones to avoid

 They are often referred to as age spots, sun spots or liver spots.
-But their cause is the same: UV ray exposure speeds up the production of the natural pigment melanin, which provides color to your skin.
+But their cause is the same: UV ray exposure speeds up the production of the natural pigment melanin, which increases the color of the skin.
 It’s also known as hyperpigmentation.

 If you have age spots, it’s always a good idea to have your dermatologists examine them to be sure that is, in fact, all they are.

-While age spots aren’t a dangerous skin condition, some people would prefer not to have them, especially if they’re very noticeable.
+While age spots aren’t dangerous, some people would prefer not to have them, especially if they’re very noticeable.

 On the downside, there are worrisome ingredients in some products marketed as “age spot correctors” you should be on the lookout for.